Grauenwolf/CleanArchitecture/README.md

 This will be messy at first, as each handler will need to be registered in ASP.NET Core’s dependency injection and the controller’s constructor.

+## Round 10 - Cleaning up the Handlers

+The only reason for having one method per handler class was to satisfy the MediatR design pattern.
+There is no real advantage for having them divided up like that and it makes it harder to see places where common functionality can be factored out.

+The method names will have to be changed so that they are unique within a class.
+But when reading stack traces, it is better to have methods named `Create` or `Update` than having everything generically called “Handle’.

  <img align="left" width="116" height="116" src="https://raw.githubusercontent.com/jasontaylordev/CleanArchitecture/main/.github/icon.png" />